ilin0418/ilin0418/README.md

     <h3 align="center">Second-Year Software Engineering Student at Rochester Institute of Technology.</h3>
 </header>

-$${\color{red}<h5>  Hey there!
+$${\color{red}Hey there!
 I'm Ivan, I'm a college student who's passionate about learning new progamming languages.
 I love building full-stack applications, however I do prefer backend because I'm not creative enough and I'm interested in getting into machine learning.
 I mainly push my code to GitHub when I make significant progress.
-Feel free to reach out to me if you need anything. <br/> </h5>}$$
+Feel free to reach out to me if you need anything.}$$